Finiteness of complete intersection dimensions of RHom complexes and Ext modules: Finiteness of CI-dimensions of RHom

 \begin{corollary} Let $M$ be a non-acyclic complex in $\Dbf(R)$ such that $\RHom_R(M,M)$ is in $\Dbf(R)$.
 Assume that $\cdim_R(\RHom_R(M,M))<\infty$.
 If $\gdim_R(M)<\infty$, then $\pd_R (M)<\infty$. \end{corollary} \begin{proof} By Theorem \ref{reqew}, $\cdim_R(M)<\infty$.
 Then, by \cite[Proposition 5.7(1)]{PersistenceOfHomologyOverCommutativeNoetherianRings}, $\pd_R(M)<\infty$. \end{proof}

 We now seek to prove a dual statement to Theorem~\ref{reqew}, but instead under the assumption that $\Gid_R(M)$ is finite.
-We are only able to do this in the case that $R$ is a Cohen-Macaulay local ring with a canonical module $\omega$.
+Unlike Theorem~\ref{reqew}, we are only able to do so when $R$ is a Cohen-Macaulay local ring with a canonical module.